AbdullahMQarni/trackingSystemWebsite/README.md

 - Add new expenses with details such as date, description, and amount
 - Categorize expenses for better organization
 - View and filter expenses based on categories or specific time periods
-- Visualize expense data with charts and graphs

 ## Technologies Used